micro-manager/micro-manager.github.io/_pages/Stradus.md

 -   Laser Diode Power \[LP = \#\#\#\]
 -   Laser Diode Power Setting \[?LPS\]

-{% include Note text="When switching Laser Emission to “ON”, laser power and laser current information may not be immediately available." %}
+{% include notice icon="info" content="When switching Laser Emission to “ON”, laser power and laser current information may not be immediately available." %}
 The cause for this is the laser's default 5 second delay between initiating laser emission with a serial command and the actual turn-on of laser emission.
 If using the Device/Property Browser, simply click